echochamber/echochamber.github.io/_posts/2016-4-20-symfony-security.markdown

         * Code can more clearly express the exact authorization behavior you desire for each different protected type of resource.
         * For an example of how to write authorization rules in php, look [here](http://symfony.com/doc/current/cookbook/security/voters.html)

-No matter how you define your authorization rules, the end result is that the AuthorizationChecker class is provided with these rules, and either through manual calls to AuthorizationChecker::isGranted() in your application code or through event listeners in symfony which act based on your configuration.
+No matter how you define your authorization rules, the end result is that the AuthorizationChecker class is provided with these rules, and either through manual calls to AuthorizationChecker::isGranted() in your application code or through event listeners that ship with the Symfony Standard Distribution, which act based on your configuration.

 ### Misc

-Below are a few more security related services and types to be aware of, although not explicitly requires, they still are used by the security component.
+Below are a few more security related services and types to be aware of, although not explicitly required, they still are used by the security component.

 ### User Providers:
 * A class that takes a "username" and loads the information for that user, returns a user object for that username.
 * Might be from database
 * Might be from filesystem
-* Might be from an external user directory over ldap or some other external service that provides information about users.
+* Might be from an external user directory like ldap, maybe something like OAuth, or some other external service that provides information about users.

 ### UserPasswordEncoder:
 * UserPasswordEncoders: What their name says they are.
 Just a class which knows how to encode/hash/encrypt the password of a specific User type.

 ### End